 Every business is created with a set of target customers in mind.
 If your website is targeted to a specific niche, then you can create a fair idea of your customer's routine.
 For e.g. your website is exam preparation site for IIT.
 Now you can make a guess of what your customer's routine would be:

 - The user is a college student or recent graduate

 - If he is a college student, then he is in college till 4 PM

 So your target customer is most likely to be active during the evening or late at night.
-So your good timing would be late evening or late night when your customers are most active.
+So your good timing would be late evening or late at night when your customers are most active.

 Identify your customer and make an educated guess about their routine.
 Then try sending Push Notification and optimize based on the result.

 With every notification sent, you will know when users are more active.
 You can then analyze to find the best time of the day to send push notifications.
 However, remember that the best time is different for different users.
 To analyze the best to send in conjunction with user segment.

 Web Push Notification Content: Title, Description, and Call to Action